Snoring & Sleep Apnea

 A symptom that an individual with sleep apnea is likely to recognize is fighting daytime sleepiness.
 Because air intake is compromised in untreated cases of sleep apnea, the brain and vital organs are unable to get oxygen, diminishing the quality of sleep and reducing restfulness.
 A person with undiagnosed sleep apnea may find themselves especially tired during quiet periods of the day, while driving and other times of low activity.

 Other symptoms of sleep apnea include a dry throat after waking, morning headaches, trouble concentrating, irritability or depression, and need to urinate multiple times during sleep.
 An individual should consult his or her doctor if a sleep condition is suspected.

-According to the National Institute of Health, sleep apnea affects more than 12 million Americans.
+sleep apnea has the prevalence of Asthma and Diabetes combined and affects more than 43 million Americans.
 Overweight individuals are often affected by obstructive sleep apnea as the excess tissue weighs heavily on the airway, causing it to collapse.
 According to the National Heart Lung and Blood Institute, more than half of people with sleep apnea are overweight.
 The condition is also more common in males than females, among those with a family history including sleep apnea, with increased age, and among patients with diabetes as well as smokers.

 An individual may also be susceptible to obstructive sleep apnea due to an inherited small airway.
 Allergies and other medical conditions can also cause features along the airway that restrict the flow of oxygen.

 In women, sleep apnea may occur during pregnancy and following menopause.
 In children, the inflamed tissue of tonsillitis can block the airway and cause sleep apnea.